aborroy/alfresco-agents-lab-clive/README.md

   Ollama should listen on `http://localhost:11434` (used via `host.docker.internal` inside containers)

+> **Note**: If you are using Linux, check the specific instructions at https://github.com/aborroy/alfresco-agents-lab-clive/issues/1#issuecomment-3391212961

 2. Up the full stack from the repo root

 ```bash